Murmur of the Heart: Production

-Malle wrote Murmur of the Heart partly as an autobiography.
-He said, "My passion for jazz, my curiosity about literature, the tyranny of my two elder brothers, how they introduced me to sex—this is pretty close to home."
-Malle also suffered from a heart murmur and shared a hotel room with his mother during treatment.
-Aside from that, the film is fictional, and takes place later than Malle's childhood.
-The humorous, earthy Italian mother is also a fictional character, based more on a friend's mother than his own.
-Malle asserted in interviews that the incest, in particular, is fictional.
-He claimed that in writing the script, he had no intention to include it, but ended up doing so as he explored an intense mother–son relationship.
+Malle incorporated numerous autobiographical elements into Murmur of the Heart, saying: "My passion for jazz, my curiosity about literature, the tyranny of my two elder brothers, how they introduced me to sex—this is pretty close to home."
+He also suffered from a heart murmur and shared a hotel room with his mother during treatment.

+Aside from those elements, the film is fictional, and it takes place after the time period when Malle was a child.
+The humorous, earthy Italian mother is also a fictional character, based more on a friend's mother than Malle's own.
+He asserted in interviews that the incest, in particular, is fictional.
+When he started writing the script, he did not intend to introduce incest, but ended up doing so as he explored an intense mother–son relationship.

-The National Center of Cinematography objected to the screenplay's erotic scenes.
-Malle was surprised by the response.
+The National Center of Cinematography objected to the screenplay's erotic scenes, surprising Malle.
 With the Censorship Board denying funding, the film was financed with the help of Mariane Film, a French subsidiary of Paramount Pictures.
-Given his love of jazz, and that Laurent steals a Charlie Parker album at the beginning of the film, Malle used Parker's music for the film score.

 Of the incest scene, Massari said, "We shot that scene last and it was a great concern throughout the entire shoot.
 On the last day Malle said to me, 'do what you want, if it comes out well we'll keep it, if not we'll do as I say.'
 I acted on instinct, loading the fact that the woman was drunk, and the scene stayed as is."

+Given his love of jazz, Malle has Laurent steal a Charlie Parker album at the beginning of the film, and draws from Parker's music for the film score.

 Release

 In France, the film had 2,652,870 admissions.
-It was screened at the Cannes Film Festival in May 1971 and also played at the New York Film Festival in October 1971.
+It was screened at the Cannes Film Festival in May 1971, and played at the New York Film Festival in October 1971.

-On its re-release in the United States in 1989, it grossed $1,160,784.
-In Region 1, The Criterion Collection released the film on DVD in 2006, along with Malle's films Lacombe, Lucien and Au revoir les enfants.
+On its re-release in the United States in 1989, the film grossed $1,160,784.
+The Criterion Collection released the film on Region 1 DVD in 2006, along with Malle's films Lacombe, Lucien (1974) and Au revoir les enfants (1987).